Without Fail: Plot

 Jack Reacher arrives in Atlantic City after hitching a ride cross-country with a couple of aging blues musicians who dream of playing at B.B.
 King's club in New York City.
 He is approached there by Secret Service Agent M.E.
-Froelich, who had dated Reacher's brother Joe, a fellow Secret Service agent, before his death (Killing Floor).
+Froelich, who had dated Reacher's brother Joe, a fellow Secret Service agent, before his death in Killing Floor.
 Froelich hires Reacher to conduct a "security audit" of the Secret Service's protection of Vice President-elect Brook Armstrong, the junior senator from North Dakota.

 Armstrong attends a meeting and photo-op with prominent bankers on Wall Street, a campaign event in Bismarck with the newly elected senator from North Dakota, and a fundraising event in Washington, D.C.
 Reacher reveals to Froelich that he hired his old colleague from the military police, Chicago security consultant Frances Neagley, to help with the "audit."
 Working together, Reacher and Neagley say that they could have killed the Vice President three times for sure, and once probably, in three days.

 Froelich reveals that the Secret Service has been receiving letters from someone threatening to kill Armstrong.
+Armstrong has been kept from knowing about them.
 She and her supervisor, a man named Stuyvesant, agree to hire Reacher and Neagley to help their investigation.
-Reacher tries on one of his brother's suits, and Froelich sleeps with him.
-Froelich asks why Neagley and Reacher never had a relationship, and he tells her that, for reasons she will not disclose, Neagley has a fear of being touched by others.
+Later, Reacher tries on one of his brother's suits which had been left behind following Joe's break-up with Froelich.
+Froelich sleeps with Jack with whom she has been flirting but, although denied by her, there is some question whether Froelich likes Jack or it is just the reminder of the similar looking Joe.
+Froelich asks why Neagley and Reacher never had a relationship and he tells her that, for reasons she will not disclose, Neagley has a fear of being touched by others.

 The would-be assassins kill two men, one in Colorado and one in Minnesota, who resemble the Vice President and also have the name "B. Armstrong," as a warning message.
-A killer appears at another event in Bismarck, but Reacher breaks into the church tower where they were hiding out and they flee without a trace.
-On Thanksgiving Day, Armstrong is scheduled to serve food at a lunch buffet at a homeless shelter.
+A killer team appears at another event in Bismarck, but Reacher breaks into the church tower where they were hiding out and they flee without a trace.
+On Thanksgiving Day, Armstrong is scheduled to serve food at a lunch buffet at a homeless shelter in Washington DC.
 Reacher and Neagley argue that Armstrong should be warned, and that the event should be cancelled.
-Stuyvesant agrees to bring in the F.B.I. for help; they send Special Agent Bannon, who concludes based on the weapons used in the Colorado and Minnesota homicides that a Secret Service agent is behind the killings.
+Stuyvesant agrees to bring in the F.B.I. for help; they send Special Agent Bannon, who concludes, based on the weapons used in the Colorado and Minnesota homicides that a Secret Service agent is behind the killings.
 Froelich moves the benefit lunch outside, where the Secret Service can better control who gets close to Armstrong.